 A cell typically contains a set of tablets, a vtgate pool, and app servers that use the Vitess cluster.
 With Vitess, all components can be configured and brought up as needed:

-Replica serving cells are a good compromise to reduce user-visible latency: they only contain replica servers, and master access is always done remotely.
+Replica serving cells are a good compromise to reduce user-visible latency: they only contain replica servers, and primary access is always done remotely.
 If the application profile is mostly reads, this works really well.

 Not all cells need rdonly (or batch) instances.
 Only the cells that run batch jobs, or OLAP jobs, really need them.